 Understanding Assertion:

 The assertion is the process of verifying an expected output to actual output.
 This is something like this – you will provide a set of input(s) to a unit of functionality(usually a specific method) in your application.
-Then you verify whether your desired output is the same as the actual output the method returns to you.
+Then, you verify whether your desired output is the same as the actual output the method returns to you.
 If yes, it passes the test; otherwise, it fails.

-There are several built-in assert* methods(which are standards on unit tests of other programming languages as well) that you will be used to compare the value your application is returning to the value you are expecting.
+There are several built-in assert* methods(which are standards on unit tests of other programming languages as well) that you will use to compare the value your application is returning to the value you are expecting.
 Let’s say your application has a class that checks whether a user is logged in or not.
 This could be written in PHPUnit as below:

 function testAuthorized()